Why Do Exercise Needs Vary Between Individuals?

 Tailoring exercise to personal interests and preferences can enhance adherence and overall success.

-Now that you understand what makes your exercise needs vary from others, let us assess how we can determine our exercise in order to properly dive into physical activity.
+Now that you understand why do exercise needs vary between individuals , let us assess how we can determine our exercise to properly dive into physical activity.

 Determining your own exercise needs is a critical step in creating an individualized exercise program that suits your goals and circumstances.